hashicorp/terraform-provider-kubernetes/_about/CONTRIBUTING.md

 # Contributor Guide

 Thank you for your interest in contributing to the Kubernetes provider.
 We welcome your contributions.
-Here you'll find information to help you get started with provider development.
+Here, you'll find information to help you get started with provider development.

-If you want to know more about how to develop a Terraform provider, please refer to the [Plugin Development documentation](https://developer.hashicorp.com/terraform/plugin).
+If you want to learn more about developing a Terraform provider, please refer to the [Plugin Development documentation](https://developer.hashicorp.com/terraform/plugin).

 ## Configuring Environment